Clothparency/android-widgets/README.md

 ### Using Views

-In the activity in which you want to add the widget:
+If your application is view based , you can add the widget in the activity where you want it to be displayed:

 ```kotlin
 // ...